Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Fans, symplectic geometry, and winding numbers

 Similarly, Theorem \ref{thm_stpoly} implies the following statement.

-\begin{theorem} If $(M,\om,F)$ and $(M',\om',F')$ are simple semitoric integrable systems such that: \begin{enumerate}[label=(\roman*),font = \normalfont] \item they have the same number of focus-focus singularities; \item they are in the same twisting index class, \end{enumerate} then there exists a continuous (with respect to the topology defined in {\rm \cite{PaSTMetric2015}}) path of semitoric systems with the same number of focus-focus points and in the same twisting index class between them.
-That is, the space of semitoric systems with fixed number of focus-focus points and in a fixed twisting index class is path-connected. \end{theorem}
+\begin{Theorem} If $(M,\om,F)$ and $(M',\om',F')$ are simple semitoric integrable systems such that: \begin{enumerate}[label=(\roman*),font = \normalfont]\itemsep=0pt \item they have the same number of focus-focus singularities; \item they are in the same twisting index class, \end{enumerate} then there exists a continuous $($with respect to the topology defined in {\rm \cite{PaSTMetric2015})} path of semitoric systems with the same number of focus-focus points and in the same twisting index class between them, up to isomorphism.
+That is, the space of isomorphism classes of semitoric systems with fixed number of focus-focus points and in a fixed twisting index class is path-connected. \end{Theorem}

-The number of focus-focus singularities is discussed in Section~\ref{sec_numberffpoints}, the twisting index class of a semitoric system is defined in Definition~\ref{def_twistingindexclass}, and the notion of a simple semitoric integrable system is defined in Definition~\ref{def_stsystem}. \begin{remark} It is important to note that while there is only one twisting index class for systems with exactly one focus-focus point, this does not mean that the twisting index invariant is trivial in this case.
-That is, there exist systems with exactly one focus-focus point for which all invariants agree except for the twisting index and the systems are not isomorphic. \end{remark}
+The number of focus-focus singularities is discussed in Section~\ref{sec_numberffpoints}, the twisting index class of a~semitoric system is def\/ined in Def\/inition~\ref{def_twistingindexclass}, and the notion of a simple semitoric integrable system is def\/ined in Def\/inition~\ref{def_stsystem}. \begin{Remark} It is important to note that while there is only one twisting index class for systems with exactly one focus-focus point, this does not mean that the twisting index invariant is trivial in this case.
+That is, there exist systems with exactly one focus-focus point for which all invariants agree except for the twisting index and the systems are not isomorphic. \end{Remark}